Zolile Monakali: Politics

 Monakali was the inaugural chairperson of the ANC branch in his home town.
 He was elected to the party's regional executive committee in 1997.
 Prior to his election as regional chairperson in 2013, he was an additional member, the deputy secretary and the deputy chairperson.
 He has also served as chairperson of the local SADTU branch.
 He is a member of both SAMWU and NEHAWU.

 Provincial government

 On 8 September 2020, Monakali was sworn in as a Member of the Northern Cape Provincial Legislature.
 He filled the seat left vacant by the death of Mac Jack, the previous Member of the Executive Council for Education.
 Premier Zamani Saul announced on 15 September that Monakali would succeed Jack as the MEC for Education.
 He was sworn in on 16 September.

+Monakali was not elected to return to the Northern Cape Provincial Legislature in the 2024 provincial election and consequently left the provincial Executive Council.